superfly/docs/machines/flyctl/fly-machine-run.html.md

 If the app name doesn't belong to an existing app in one of your orgs, flyctl asks if you want to create it.

-Even if you're not using `fly deploy` to configure and run any of your app's Machines, it may be worth creating a `fly.toml` file with just an app name in it, to save using the `--app` option repeatedly.
+Like many flyctl commands, `fly machine run` will pull an app name from a `fly.toml` file if one is present in the working directory.
+It may be worth creating a `fly.toml` file with just the app name in it, to save using the `--app` option repeatedly.
 For example:

 ```toml
 # a fly.toml just to provide an app name to commands